sukykaur/AzureISO/Data Warehouse/Azure Security and Compliance Blueprint - ISO 27001 and 27018 Data Warehouse Overview.md

 Data in the Azure SQL Data Warehouse is stored in relational tables with columnar storage, a format that significantly reduces the data storage costs while improving query performance.
 Depending on usage requirements, Azure SQL Data Warehouse compute resources can be scaled up or down or shut off completely if there are no active processes requiring compute resources.

 A SQL Load Balancer manages SQL traffic, ensuring high performance.
-All virtual machines in this reference architecture deploy in an availability set with SQL Server instances configured in an Always On availability group for high-availability and disaster-recovery capabilities.
+All virtual machines in this reference architecture deploy in an Availability Set with SQL Server instances configured in an Always On availability group for high-availability and disaster-recovery capabilities.

 This data warehouse reference architecture also includes an Active Directory tier for management of resources within the architecture.
 The Active Directory subnet enables easy adoption under a larger Active Directory forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
 All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.